How to Assemble the Perfect Garden Shed with Ease

 If you never done it before, assembling even small sheds can be tricky.
 Garden sheds arrive in pieces, and when it’s all laid out before you it can seem more than little daunting.
 So where to you start?

-Fortunately, Duratuf provides more than just the best garden sheds NZ has to offer – we also offer provide detailed assemble instructions for all our sheds, available for free.
-New Zealand’s Building Performance does not require building consent for single-storey detached buildings, so long as they do not exceed 10 square meters in floor area.
-This means none of Duratuf’s sheds require building consent; once you have your shed and your instructions, all you need to do is round up the necessary tools and dive in!
+Fortunately, Duratuf provides more than just the best garden sheds NZ has to offer – we also offer provide detailed assembly instructions for all our sheds, available for free.
+New Zealand’s Building code does not require building consent for single-storey detached buildings, so long as they do not exceed 10 square meters in floor area.
+So once you have your shed and your instructions, all you need to do is round up the necessary tools and dive in!

 1. Lay a solid foundation

 Timber and concrete foundations for your shed are both possible.
+Duratuf can supply you with a timber floor kit, or you can pour your own concrete pad.
 Either way, you’ll need to first make sure that your foundation area is perfectly level.
-If it isn’t level, you’ll need to dig it out.
+If it isn’t you’ll need to dig it out.
+Concrete foundations can be laid before the rest of your shed has arrived, so long as you know the shed’s dimensions.
+We advise to make your pad 15mm smaller in both width and depth to allow the cladding to extend down past the floor level, and your pad should be at least 80mm thick in the centre and 100mm around the edges.
 Once you have a solid foundation, you’re ready to turn your attention to your shed and begin assembly.

 2. Assemble the panels and door